 Malta, Finland, Spain, Lithuania, Great Britain, Austria, Belgium, Ireland, Cyprus, Hungary, Italy, Latvia, Romania and Slovenia: The INCLUD-ED project 14 European countries.
 The Centre of Research in Theories and Practices that Overcome Desigualdes-CREA acts as coordinator of various projects.

 Through research perspective communicativa criticism, INCLUD-ED project aims to have a significant social and political impact in European educational and social systems, as already achieved in previous FP projects (Workaló, FP5).
 The critical communicative perspective arises from different theoretical contributions.
 The foundations of Critical Communicative Methodology are:

 - The knowledge constructed through intersubjective dialogue

-- Including traditionally silenced voices
+- Including the voices traditionally silenced

-- Components excluders and transformers
+- Excluders components and transformers